Visual workflow automation for complex integrations

 How likely is Make to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas Make actually fits — and what changes day-one when you adopt it.

-Automate lead capture from Facebook Lead Ads to Mailchimp and Slack
+Capture leads from Facebook Lead Ads into HubSpot CRM, then add to Mailchimp sequence and Slack notification in under 10 minutes.

 Project the real annual outlay, including the implied monthly cost when only an annual tier is published.